physkael/digiBase/README.md

 #### Livetime and Realtime Counters and Presetting Acquisition Time
 The digiBASE contains counters to separately track realtime and livetime.
 Furthermore, acquisition can be preset to stop when these counters reach a certain value.
-The following will setup the acquisition to stop when either after 75 s of wall time or after one minute of livetime, whichever occurs first:
+The following will setup the acquisition to stop either after 75 s of wall time or after one minute of livetime, whichever occurs first:
 ```python
 base.realtime_preset = 75.0